Rohingya refugees face monsoon deluge

 Myanmar, on its part, says it has been verifying refugees for repatriation, but Bangladesh has not provided all the information required.

-It says it will allow UN agencies to help with the return of some of the redfugees, and that it will ensure that refugees can come back "without fear".
+It says it will allow UN agencies to help with the return of some of the refugees, and that it will ensure that refugees can come back "without fear".

 A few refugees may be repatriated in the coming months but the truth is that no-one expects the bulk of the Rohingya in Bangladesh to go back to Myanmar anytime soon.